magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

 ## Properties of the M-statistic

-* M's power to detect systematic heterogeneity patterns increases with the number, and strength of association, of variants examined in the meta-analysis.
+* M's power to detect systematic heterogeneity patterns increases the number and strength of association of variants examined in the meta-analysis.

 * Furthermore, M's power is relatively indepenent of the number of studies in a meta-analysis.